nymea/nymea-wiki/Getting-started.md

     $ sudo service guhd status

 ## Autostart guhd
-If you want to autostart guhd on boot, you can enable the service by calling following command:
+If you want to auto start guhd on boot, you can enable the service by calling following command:

     $ sudo update-rc.d guhd defaults